Virtual University Journals

 Asad Ali

-Blockchain-based databases are widely used in various applications, including health records, supply chains, and finance, due to their tamper-proof ledgers and decentralization.
+Abstract: Blockchain-based databases are widely used in various applications, including health records, supply chains, and finance, due to their tamper-proof ledgers and decentralization.
 Data on blockchains is protected using cryptographic algorithms such as RSA and elliptic curve cryptography (ECC).
 As quantum computing grows, key cryptographic assumptions deserve evaluation.
 Public-key signature schemes are vulnerable to Shor’s algorithm, whereas Grover’s algorithm primarily reduces the effective security level of hash-based primitives without directly compromising them.
-As a result, researchers proposed several post-quantum indexing mechanisms for blockchain-based databases.
-A systematic literature review (SLR) on the application of post-quantum cryptography (PQC) to data indexing in blockchain databases has been provided.
-A detailed examination and analysis have been conducted on 24 papers out of the corpus of 158 identified papers.
-The various classical indexing structures like Merkle trees, Patricia trees, and AVL-Merkle trees have been studied.
+As a result, researchers proposed several post-quantum indexing mechanisms in blockchain-based database.
+A systematic literature review (SLR) on the application of post-quantum cryptography (PQC) to data indexing in blockchain database has been discussed.
+A detailed examination and analysis have been conducted on 25 papers out of the corpus of 158 identified papers.
+The various classical indexing structures like Merkle trees, Patricia tries, and AVL-Merkle trees have been studied.
 As well as post-quantum cryptographic methods, such as hash-based (XMSS, SPHINCS+) and lattice-based (CRYSTALS-Dilithium, Kyber) schemes are identified in this literature.
 Extracted information tells that PQC schemes are quantum resistant but increase storage and verification costs.
-However, these challenges can be reduced through methods like aggregation, off-chain indexing, and hybrid encryption.
-The review highlights and discusses the need for better performance benchmarks and migration strategies toward post-quantum blockchain systems.
+Various mitigation techniques like aggregation, off-chain indexing, and hybrid encryption were proposed by researchers to address these issues.
+This review offers insight into the importance of enhanced performance testing and a clear roadmap for transitioning to post-quantum blockchain systems.

-post-quantum cryptography, blockchain databases, Merkle tree, XMSS, SPHINCS+, lattice cryptography, authenticated indexing.
+Keywords: post-quantum cryptography, blockchain database, Merkle tree, XMSS, SPHINCS+, lattice cryptography, authenticated indexing